 Some of the crucial software developer responsibilities include,

 - Bug and other issue identification in software.

-- Apt of writing precise and efficient code.
+- Apt to writing precise and efficient code.

 - Prioritize user feedback before implementing any change.

 - Competent in reviewing code.

 - Be an expert in writing technical documentation.